evanthegrayt/vim-update-plugins/README.md

 `bundle` directory structure (`~/.vim/bundle/`).

 ## Installation
+Please note, the current version works with unix-like operating systems.
+The next issue I'll be working on is getting the plugin working with Windows.
+This plugin is under active development, so please check back soon.

 Since this plugin is for updating other plugins from `git` repositories, I assume you're either running `vim-8` with the `packages` feature, or using at least `vim-7` (including `vim-8`) with something like